“We Don’t Need No Stinkin’ Marketers” Ad. Oops.

 The ad concludes:

-Yup, that’s it.
-Your special case will “not get lost in the “.
+Your case will . . . not get lost in the

-I’m just thinking out loud here, just spit-balling some ideas, and I hope I don’t sound too defensive, you know, as someone who’s been a full-time professional law firm marketer for over 20 years, but perhaps a little Marketing could help them with the proofreading?
+I’m just thinking out loud here, just spit-balling some ideas, and I hope I don’t sound too defensive, you know, as someone who’s been a full-time law firm marketing professional for almost 25 years, but perhaps a little Marketing could help them with the proofreading?